chrisprice/jekyll-playground/chrisprice/_posts/reprojecting-an-image-in-the-browser.md

 ##2D Transforms and Triangles

-I think of a 2D transform, the sort of thing that Context2D.setTransform() or matrix(...) accepts, as something that can transform any triangle in the source image into any triangle in the destination image.
-That makes it ideal if the shape of your source image is triangular you want it to stay triangular in the destination image -
+I think of a 2D transform, the sort of thing that Context2D.setTransform() or matrix(...) accepts, as something that can transform any triangle in the source image, into any triangle in the destination image.
+That makes it ideal if the shape of your source image is triangular and you want it to stay triangular in the destination image -

 TRIANGLE TRANSFORM (with points highlighted)